-Our process begins with wearing all of the jackets in the field, having the same kind of adventures that you will be having (badass ones!), all while evaluating each model, noticing what works and what doesn't.
+Our process begins with wearing all of the jackets in the field, having the same kind of adventures that you will be having weather that be cragging, skiing, backpacking or going to an outdoor winter festival with the family, all while evaluating each model, noticing what works and what doesn't.
 Often we will wear two or more contenders on the same adventure to compare them, and we love to lend out our test products for others to try.
 Their feedback helps confirm ours.
 In all cases, we strive to produce a comparison review.

 To accurately compare weight, we measured each jacket on our independent scale immediately upon taking it out of the package.
 In instances where stuff sacks were included in the purchase, we included them in the overall weight of a jacket.

-To test these jackets for water resistance, we waited until the end of our testing period, so we could get a better idea of which products had a more durable DWR coating.
+To test these jackets for water resistance, we waited until the end of our testing period, so we could get a better idea of which products had a more durable DWR coating, as DWR does, in fact, degrade with time and use.
 We then tested them head-to-head by spraying them with a misting spray bottle, all over, to get an idea of how well the DWR coating performs in a drizzle or light rain.
-Next, we soaked them all thoroughly in the shower, to test the efficacy, or not, of treated hydrophobic down.
+Next, we soaked them all thoroughly in the shower, to test the efficacy, or not, of the treated hydrophobic down.
 However, this test did not yield usable results, and so for this metric, we graded based on the performance of the DWR and gave bonuses to those jackets that had special features and hydrophobic down.

 To assess for fit, we had numerous people wear each jacket and give their opinions and feedback.
 We also wore them side-by-side, noticing the differences in fit for each.
 In particular, we paid special attention to the length of sleeves and hemlines, and whether any constrictions were felt in the shoulders, upper back, and chest, especially when moving the arms to the sides and overhead.
 We tested each jacket with layers on beneath it, as well as under a shell jacket.